 Given that Congress has raised the borrowing cap 72 times since 1962, and that neither party has ever held the line, we can certainly agree that believers in fiscal restraint are marginalized on Capitol Hill.
 Representatives who bluff about fiscal responsibility, but eagerly fold at the first opportunity, fit right in, of course.

-There are some hoping to see a real fight, and perhaps even a victory in the coming months.
+Some are hoping to see a real fight, and perhaps even a victory in the coming months.

 It can’t be ruled out, but leadership is anxious to avoid any fuss and will reach across the aisle rather than consider the fiscally responsible course.